Proteusiq/Pragmatic-Python/chapters/01_beginning.md

 Use `uv init --lib` and two `SOLID` principles—`Single Responsibility (S)` and `Dependency Inversion (D)`—to craft a system as tight as a Copenhagen kitchen.
 Yes, you heard me correct, principles also applies to our project structure as much as they apply to the code we write.

-##### 1.2 Setp 1: Clean Slate - `uv init --lib`
+##### 1.2 Setp 1: Clean Slate - `uv init --lib nudge`

-Let create a pragmatic project repository, `nudge`.
-A nudging book recommendation system project.
-We, of cause, will start with `uv init --lib nudge`.
-It is like stepping into a Danish flat—bare, logical, ready for `hygge`.
-You get `pyproject.toml`, a configuration file used by packaging tools, linters, type checkers, et cetera.
-We will circle back to make maximium use of it. `src/nudge/` for our code, and we self `mkdir tests/` for truth.
+# Building `nudge`: A Pragmatic Book Recommender

+Let us craft `nudge`, a book recommendation system that is all about practical nudges to great reads—no fluff, just results.
+We are diving in with [`uv`](https://docs.astral.sh/uv/) because it’s the pragmatic choice: `uv init --lib nudge`.
+It is stepping into a Copenhagen flat—clean, logical, primed for `hygge` without the clutter.

+This command sets up a lean foundation: [`pyproject.toml`](https://peps.python.org/pep-0518/) at the core, ready to orchestrate packaging, linters, type checkers, and whatever else you throw at it.
+No overengineered nonsense—`uv` gives you what you need to ship.
+The `src/nudge/` directory is your blank canvas for code that *works*.
+Want truth?
+We’ll carve it out ourselves: `mkdir tests/` to keep things razor focus with tests that don’t lie.

+We’ll loop back to `pyproject.toml` to squeeze some ounce of utility from it.
+For now let's zero on structure.
+Built to deliver, not to impress.
 No one-file dumpster fires or import roulette.
 This is ETC's base: change code? `src/`.
 Test it? `tests/`.
 Onboard?
 'Code is here, tests there.'
 Control starts here—no `sys.path` clownery, no joker code slipping through.

  `````{tab-set}
 ````{tab-item} Intial Layout